-There isn’t too much to do with your image filename, but you should keep two things in mind.
-First, give descriptive and informative filenames for your images that contain relevant keywords.
-Filenames are sometimes used for the image’s snippet in Google image search results so it’s important they are written with users in mind.
-Second, use hyphens between the words in the filename; it’s best practice.
+There isn’t too much to do with your image file name, but you should keep two things in mind: First, give descriptive and informative file names for images that contain relevant keywords.
+File names are sometimes used for the image’s snippet in Google image search results, so it’s important they are written with the user in mind.
+Second, use hyphens between the words in the filename as that is a best practice.

 An image’s alt text describes the picture for search engines and screen readers.
 All images should have alt text.
 The text doesn’t need to be particularly lengthy; a sentence or two will suffice.

-Whenever possible, include one of your page’s target keywords in the alt text as this could improve your keyword ranking for the page, and it will help the image rank well for the keyword during an image search.
+Whenever possible, include one of your page’s target keywords in the alt text to improve your keyword ranking for the page.
+This will also help the image rank higher on an image search.

 The best digital strategy will ensure that both users and the search engines find your content useful, so avoid stuffing your image with keywords.
-Doing so risks running afoul of Google, which will likely see the text as spammy, and ruining the user experience with unhelpful terms.
+Doing so risks running afoul of Google, which will likely see the text as spam that is ruining the user experience with unhelpful terms.
 You can see a good example of alt text above; a bad example would be something like this:

 alt=“Our red outdoor sweaters are on sale now!
 These red outdoor sweaters are perfect for winter.
 Buy a red outdoor sweater today!”

-The image title attribute doesn’t have any impact on keyword rankings because search engines don’t crawl them, so if you had to choose between optimizing alt text and titles, you should choose the former every time.
-That said, image titles are displayed when your mouse hovers over an image in some browsers (like Firefox and Opera) so it does improve user experience to have a proper title set.
-You don’t need to do anything crazy here; just write a quick and easy title for the image that complements what you wrote for the alt text and call it a day.
+The image title attribute doesn’t have any impact on keyword rankings because search engines don’t crawl them, so if you had to choose between optimizing alt text vs. titles, you should choose the former every time.
+That said, image titles are displayed when your mouse hovers over an image in some browsers (like Firefox and Opera), so having a proper title set does enhance the user experience.
+You don’t need to do anything crazy here; just write a quick and easy title for the image that complements what you’ve already written for the alt text, and you can call it a day.

-In the context of the image tag, alt text displays when an image doesn’t load and describes what the image is, and the image title attribute displays on mouse-over and is just the images title.
-Alt text has potential SEO benefit, titles do not.
-Make sure all images include at least alt text (with relevant keywords included), and ideally a title as well.
-Learn more by checking out our technical SEO guides over on the Wpromote University.
+In the context of the image tag, alt text is used to describe visual elements to users who can’t see them, either because the image failed to load or because they are using a screen-reader.
+The image title attribute is only visible on mouse-over and displays just the image title.
+Alt text has potential SEO benefits, but image titles do not.
+Make sure all of your images include alt text (with relevant keywords included), and ideally, an image title as well.